openreview/openreview-matcher/README.md

 '/matcher' contains the python code that implements app including:

-'/matcher/assign_reviewers.py' the main function that is run when Flask starts.
+'/matcher/matching_app.py' the main app that is run when Flask starts.
 Initializes the app.

 '/matcher/routes.py' functions that  serve as the endpoints of the service e.g

-'/matcher/assign.py' contains the task function run_match which runs the match solver in a thread
+'/matcher/match.py' contains the task function compute_match which runs the match solver in a thread

 '/matcher/solver.py' Defines the Solver class which wraps the min cost flow_solver